 Or you head a bit further North to see Ginkakuji – the silver temple, which I really love.
 The formal gardens are just out of this world!

 End your day in Gion, where you can try to see a Geisha (read my guide here).
-The historic district is extraordinarily pretty and you will also find quite a lot of beautiful shops selling authentic antiques here.
+There are a couple of other geisha districts as ell, but Gion is extraordinarily pretty and you will also find quite a lot of beautiful shops selling authentic antiques here.